dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 ### Configuring navigation properties

 > [!NOTE]
-> This feature was added in EF Core 5.0.
+> This feature was introduced in EF Core 5.0.

 After the navigation property has been created, you may need to further configure it.